Wake Forest University: School of Medicine

 Wake Forest University School of Medicine, Bowman Gray campus.

 The Wake Forest School of Medicine has one campus on the Bowman Gray Campus in the Ardmore neighborhood of Winston-Salem, North Carolina, and a second campus downtown which opened in July 2016.
 Founded in 1902, the School of Medicine directs the education of about 1,800 students and fellows, including physicians, basic scientists and allied clinical professionals each year.
-It is clinically affiliated with Wake Forest Baptist Health and Wake Forest Community Physicians and, with its research program, forms the integrated academic medical center, Wake Forest Baptist Medical Center.
+It is clinically affiliated with Atrium Health Wake Forest Baptist and Wake Forest Community Physicians and, with its research program, forms the integrated academic medical center, Wake Forest Baptist Medical Center.

 In addition to MD, PhD and MS degrees (including an MS for physician assistants), the School of Medicine has five joint-degree programs, nurse anesthesia and medical technology teaching programs, and is the clinical site for 10 Forsyth Technical Community College programs.

 In its 2016 edition, U.S. News & World Report ranked it tied for 52nd best in research and tied for 74th in primary care.
 The nurse anesthesia program is ranked 10th nationally.

 The School of Medicine ranks among the top third of American medical schools in total funding from the National Institutes of Health (NIH).
 In the 2012 fiscal year, the school was awarded nearly $185 million in research funding from federal and state agencies, industry and other sources.
 In November 2023, the School of Medicine pledged $100 million to help fund research.

+School of Professional Studies

+Established in 2021, the School of Professional Studies offers Master's programs and graduate certificates and certifications as well as Non-Credit programs and boot camps, with most courses being virtually online.